 While devising the Goldsmiths curriculum, Gerry completed two Fellowships and was presented with a Peake Award for excellence in teaching.
-He is a Link Tutor at the Puttnam School of Film in Singapore; is External Examiner on Film and Photography programmes at Queen Mary, University of London, the University of Birmingham and the University of Surrey.
+He is the Academic Link for the Puttnam School of Film in Singapore; is External Examiner on Film and Photography programmes at Bournemouth University, Queen Mary, University of London and the University of Surrey.

 Gerry's creative practice informs his teaching and takes two forms:

-While established photographic terminology is replete with the language of aggressive material acquisition (we ‘take’ pictures; we ‘shoot’ photographs and films; we ‘capture’ images), Isolates advocates a receptive rather than an acquisitive approach, in which the production of images is conceived of as an interaction between perceiver and perceived, not as a conquest.
+While established photographic terminology is replete with the language of aggressive material acquisition (we ‘take’ pictures; we ‘shoot’ photographs and films; we ‘capture’ images), Mirror advocates a receptive rather than an acquisitive approach, in which the production of images is conceived of as an interaction between perceiver and perceived, not as a conquest.

 The focus is on interconnectedness, not otherness and the status of the process is in equanimous balance with the product.
 In this configuration of creativity, the artist is figured as an unselfconscious catalyst rather than a self-determined author, and the subject itself is regarded as a co-creator and collaborator.

 Alongside his cine and photo work, Gerry enjoys combining light painting with pigment painting and devising still-image sequences that provoke playful meaning in the gaps between frames.
 He is endlessly fascinated by the dance of peripheral vision, the spell of subliminal perception and the stability of paradoxical meaning.
 He is often to be found oscillating between involuntary bouts of inarticulate competence and articulate incompetence.
 His artworks adorn the bathroom doors of some of his most indulgent friends and admirers.
 You can read some of their comments here.